voxpupuli/puppet-proxysql/README.markdown

 ##### `manage_repo`
 Determines whether this module will manage the repositories where ProxySQL might be.
 Defaults to 'true'

-##### `repo`
-These are the repo's we will configure.
-Currently only Debian is supported.
-This hash will be passed on to `apt::source` or `yumrepo` (depending on the OS family).
-Defaults to the official upstream repo for your OS.
-See http://repo.proxysql.com for more info.

 #### `repo_version`
 Specifies the repo version.
 Possible values are '1.4.x' and '2.0.x'.
-String, efaults to '1.4.x'.
+String, defaults to '1.4.x' ('2.0.x' for Ubuntu 18.04).

 ##### `package_source`
-location ot the proxysql package for the `package_provider`.
- - Default to 'https://github.com/sysown/proxysql/releases/download/v1.4.7/proxysql-1.4.7-1-centos7.x86_64.rpm' for RedHat based systems
- - Default to 'https://github.com/sysown/proxysql/releases/download/v1.4.7/proxysql_1.4.7-ubuntu16_amd64.deb' for Debian based systems
+location of a proxysql package.
+When specified, this package will be installed with the `package\_provider` and the `manage_repo` setting will be ignored.
+Since version 4 of this module, this defaults to `undef` and needs to be specified when you don't want to use a package from a repository.

 ##### `package_provider`
-provider for package-resource. defaults to `dpkg` for debian-based, `rpm` for redhat base or `undef` for others
+provider for `package_source`.
+Defaults to `dpkg` for debian-based, and `rpm` for redhat systems.

 ##### `sys_owner`
 owner of the datadir and config_file, defaults to 'root'